Intel-bigdata/SSM/docs/admin-user-guide.md

 User can disable an **“Active”** rule if he/she wants to pause the evaluation of the rule for the time being.
 Later if the user wants to enable the rule again, he/she can re-activate the rule, to continue the evaluation of the rule conditions.
-If there are as yet unexecuted commands associated with a rule when the userat the point in timem when it was disabled, the user can choose to cancel these not unexecuted commands or continue to process/finish them.
+If there are as yet unexecuted commands associated with a rule when the user at the point in time when it was disabled, the user can choose to cancel these not unexecuted commands or continue to process/finish them.
 By default, the  unexecuted commands will be cancelled.